These Paint Colors Could Increase Your Home's Value by Up to $5,000

 Blue Bathroom Paint Colors

 Most notably, light-blue bathrooms are a strong favorite that can result in a big return on investment for your home.
-Survey participants noted they'd be more interested in touring and buying a home with a light blue bathroom—and willing to pay 1.6% more than expected.
+Survey participants noted they'd be more interested in touring and buying a house with colors in home design that include a light blue bathroom—and willing to pay 1.6% more than expected.
 On a $290,000 home (which is about the typical home value in the U.S.), that's a boost of nearly $5,000.
 To capitalize on this preference, Behr suggests painting your bathroom a soothing color like Ethereal Mood MQ3-52.

 Blue Bedroom Paint Colors

-Blue also proved advantageous in primary bedrooms, but survey respondents gravitated toward deeper, moodier shades that help foster a cozy atmosphere.
+Whether light or dark, blue proves to be one of the preferred colors in home buyers' opinions.
+It's shown to be a plus in primary bedrooms, where survey respondents gravitated toward deeper, moodier shades that help foster a cozy atmosphere.
 When used in the bedroom, dark blue paint colors like Sojourn Blue M500-5 were associated with a $1,500-increase in the home's value (based on a $290,000 home).

 Neutral Living Room Paint Colors

-In common spaces like the kitchen and living room, however, it pays to keep things neutral.
+It pays to keep things neutral when planning your palette of colors in home gathering spaces like the kitchen and living room.
 In the kitchen, crisp white paint colors like Polar Bear 75 could add more than $500 to your home's value, while light-gray living rooms were linked to a $200 boost in the offer price.

 "Color can evoke a strong emotional and psychological response to a space," said Erika Woelfel, vice president of color and creative for Behr, in a press release.
 "Blues, grays, greens, and whites are timeless, calming colors that allow potential buyers to see a home as a fresh, clean slate.
 They can then picture themselves, and their personal furnishings, filling the space to make memories in years to come."